Zelenskyy center stage: Facing Congress, pleading for help

 “Direct conflict between NATO and Russia is World War III,” Biden has said.

-The Pentagon has rejected an offer from NATO ally Poland to transfer its Soviet-era MiGs to a U.S. base in Germany for re-transfer to Ukraine.
-And U.S. defense officials say they are puzzled, at any rate, by Zelenskyy’s demand for more warplanes.
-They say Ukraine isn’t often flying the planes it has now, while making good use of Stingers and other weapons the West is providing.
+U.S. defense officials, for their part, say they are puzzled by Zelenskyy’s demand for more warplanes.
+They say Ukraine isn’t often flying the planes it has now, while making good use of other weapons the West is providing, including Stinger missiles for shooting down helicopters and other aircraft.

-White House press secretary Jen Psaki said Tuesday, “The president has to look at decisions that are made through the prism of what is in our national security interests and global security interests.
-And he continues to believe that a no-fly zone would be escalatory and could prompt a war with Russia."
+While officials are anticipating that Zelenskyy may once again call on the U.S. and the West for fighter jets or help establishing a no-fly zone, the Biden administration is looking to send Ukraine “more of what’s been working well,” according to an official who was not authorized to comment and spoke on the condition of anonymity.

+Already the Biden administration has sent Ukraine more than 600 Stinger missiles, 2,600 Javelin anti-armor systems, unmanned aerial system tracking radars; grenade launchers, 200 shotguns, 200 machine guns and nearly 40 million rounds of small arms ammunition, along with helicopters, patrol boats, satellite imagery and body armor, helmets, and other tactical gear, the official said.

 Even though Zelenskyy and Biden speak almost daily by phone, the Ukrainian president has found a potentially more receptive audience in Congress.